-His articles have appeared in The Journal of American History, The Journal of American Studies, The Journal of the History of Sexuality, and other scholarly journals as well as popular outlets including The Financial Times, Times Higher Education, The Chronicle of Higher Education, The Nation, CNN.com, and Salon.
+His articles have appeared in The Journal of American History, The Journal of American Studies, The Journal of the History of Sexuality, and other journals, and in such popular outlets as The Financial Times, Times Higher Education, The Chronicle of Higher Education, The Nation, CNN.com, and Salon.

-A recipient of several awards for his historical and political writing, Phelps has been awarded two Fulbright fellowships and research grants from the New York Public Library, the Huntington Library, and the Eisenberg Institute for Historical Studies at the University of Michigan.
-He has been cited by The New York Times, the BBC, and other news media.
+In addition to several awards for excellence in historical and political writing, Phelps has received two Fulbright fellowships and research grants from the New York Public Library, the Huntington Library, and the Eisenberg Institute for Historical Studies at the University of Michigan.

-His current research agenda includes the topics of American capitalism, ideas of strikes, and sexuality at midcentury.
+His current research agenda involves the topics of American capitalism, ideas of strikes, and sexuality at midcentury.